 Decide How to Incorporate Them into Your Landscape

-Now you need to make decisions on where you will place them, and how much you will grow.
-It also depends on whether you are incorporating them into an already-designed landscape, or if you are starting the entire landscape from scratch.
+Now you need to decide on where you will place them, and how much you will grow.
+It also depends on whether you are incorporating them into an already-designed landscape or starting the entire landscape from scratch.